Seimone Augustus: 2018–2020: End of an era, departure from the Lynx

 In 2019, Augustus would only play in 12 games due to a nagging knee injury, she had missed the first half of the season to recover and made her return in August.
 The Lynx finished 18–16 with the number 7 seed but were eliminated by the Seattle Storm in the first round elimination game.

 In 2020, Augustus left the Lynx after 14 seasons and signed a one-year deal with the Los Angeles Sparks.
 Her mother had planned events for 2020 to thank Minnesota for taking care of her daughter for so long but both mother and daughter wound up in tears.
 Augustus explained that she was saddened and disappointed with the tone of negotiations with the Lynx — who were all business, and who had offered her more money than L.A.
 Augustus would take a bench role with the Sparks.
 On July 25, 2020, she would make her Sparks debut, scoring 14 points in the team's 99–76 win against the Phoenix Mercury.
 On August 9, 2020, she scored 13 points in the team's 97–81 win against her former team.
 The Sparks finished 15–7 with the number 3 seed, receiving a bye to the second round.
 The season had been delayed and shortened to 22 games in a bubble at IMG Academy due to the COVID-19 pandemic.
 In the playoffs, the Sparks would come up short as they lost 73–59 to the Connecticut Sun in the second round elimination game.

 In 2021, Augustus re-signed with the Sparks on a one-year deal.
 On May 13, 2021, she announced her retirement from play, and joined the Los Angeles Sparks coaching staff.
 Later that year, as part of the league's celebration of its 25th season, Augustus was named to The W25, consisting of the top 25 WNBA players of all time as chosen by a panel of media and women's basketball pioneers.

+On May 29, 2022, the Minnesota Lynx retired her jersey in Target Center.